texbld/texbld/README.md

 # texbld

-Although we expect LaTeX compilation to be a declarative process (source to PDF), the compilations for large projects eventually require external programs and dependencies that can't just be installed in a new computer.
+Although we expect LaTeX compilation to be a declarative process (source to PDF), the compilations for large projects eventually require a large number of custom external programs and dependencies.
 For example, a compilation step might require running a script written in haskell, piping that output into pandoc, then putting everything into a LaTeX file for compilation with `pdflatex`.
-How will one ever get around to installing all of those programs in a production system, which should never break?
+How will one ever get around to installing all of those programs (ESPECIALLY the pesky ghc dependencies) in a production system, which should never break?

 Furthermore, different LaTeX distributions will have ever so slightly different outputs (especially when working with biblatex), which is an issue for